jeremyfix/deeplearning-lectures/Webpage/00-keras-mnist.md

 set.
 An average of 4 models might eventually lead you to a loss of 0.0105 and an accuracy of $99.68\%$.

+## A possible solution

+You will find a possible solution, with a little bit more than what we have seen in this practical in the [LabsSolutions/00-keras-MNIST](https://github.com/jeremyfix/deeplearning-lectures/tree/master/LabsSolutions/00-keras-MNIST) directory.

 ## References